benweier/Schemr/readme.md

 * Automatically loads all available `.tmTheme` files, including those found inside `.sublime-package` files.
 No need to restart Sublime Text or initiate a reload!

 # Installation
-Install Schemr through [Package Control](http://wbond.net/sublime_packages/package_control), or download and extract it into your Packages folder.
+Install Schemr through [Package Control](https://sublime.wbond.net/), or download and extract it into your Sublime Text `Packages` folder.

 # Contributors
 * [Max](https://github.com/SyntaxColoring) - Favorites support and code refactoring